 Except for the use of audiovisual rather than audio-only stimuli and minor procedural changes reported below, Experiments 1a-c closely followed the norming experiments in Liu & Jaeger (2018).

 Participants.
 Following Liu and Jaeger (2018), participants were recruited from Amazon's crowdsourcing platform Mechanical Turk.
-Each experiment recruited 64 participants, balanced across two lists that balanced nuisance factors and are described below.
-This closely follows Liu and Jaeger (2018), who recruited 60 participants for each of 15 successful between-subject replications of the acoustic effect on identification responses.
+Each experiment recruited 64 participants, balanced across two lists that counter-balanced nuisance variables described below.

 Participants were paid $6/hour prorated by the duration of the experiment (15 minutes).
-Participationstions only saw the experiment advertised, and could only participate in it, if (i) they were located within the US, (ii) had an approval rating of 99% or higher, and (iiiii) had not previously taken any of the other experiments in this study or in Liu and Jaeger (2018, 2019).
-Additionally, participants who did not fulfill the software requirements (a recent version of the Chrome browser engine) could see the recruitment, but could not participate in the experiment.
-Participants allowed to complete the experiment but were excluded from the analysis if they met any exclusion criteria, described below.
+Participants only saw the experiment advertised, and could only participate in it, if (i) they were located within the US, (ii) had an approval rating of 99% or higher, (iii) met the software requirements (a recent version of the Chrome browser engine), and (iv) had not previously taken any of the other experiments in this study or in Liu and Jaeger (2018, 2019).
+Before the experiment could be accepted, participants had to confirm that they were (i) native speakers of US English (defined as XXX), (ii) in a quiet room without distractions, (ii) wearing over-the-ear headphones.

 Materials.
 To create the audiovisual stimuli, we combined audio and video recordings.